Rainiers Down Bees Saturday - NewsBreak

 Related

-OGDEN, Utah-Crews Taylor homered and the Billings Mustangs edged Ogden 4-3 Wednesday at Lindquist Field in Pioneer League play.
-Pablo Arevalo earned the win on the mound for the Mustangs, posting eight strikeouts in 6.2 innings of work.
-Jesus Valdez homered in the loss for the Raptors.
-Billings improved to...
+OGDEN, Utah-Josh Broughton homered and the Ogden Raptors downed Billings 1-0 Monday at Lindquist Field in Pioneer League play.
+Chase Stratton earned the win on the mound for the Raptors by posting six strikeouts in as many innings of work.
+The Raptors improved to 47-37 on the season with the...

 Raptors Pummel Mustangs Tuesday